-As a family, we have been to Europe, Central America, South America, the Caribbean, Southeast Asia, the Middle East and Oceania.
+As a family, we have been to Europe, Central America, South America, the Caribbean, Southeast Asia, the Middle East and Africa.
 There are many more places on our list, but we have certain favorites and many reasons why.
 Everything from people, to culture, to the “easiness factor” calculate our favorite family destinations.

 Europe is one of the easiest places to travel in the world, in my opinion.
 The vast train system makes it easy to get from country to country, the Euro makes finance seamless, and kids are welcome anywhere!
 And I mean anywhere.
 A nice dinner out with gallons of wine at 10pm?
 No problem!
 Kids are respected by servers and bedtime is much later in Europe.